 CPA firms of all sizes understand the business case for developing a diverse team.
 But many firms are challenged to find, retain and develop ethnically diverse talent.

-As an added measure of our support, PCPS will award up to $20,000 of financial assistance per student to encourage their ultimate entry into the CPA profession.
+That’s why we’re connecting PCPS member firms with promising accounting majors of ethnically diverse backgrounds.
+As an added measure of our support, PCPS will award up to $10,000 of financial assistance per student to encourage their ultimate entry into the CPA profession.

 How the scholarship/internship works

 - 10 PCPS member firms were selected to serve as cosponsors and provide an internship during busy season 2022 (January–April)